open-policy-agent/opa/docs/book/discovery.md

 discovery:
   path: /example/discovery
+  prefix: configuration
 ```

-OPA will fetch it's configuration from `https://example.com/control-plane-api/v1/example/discovery` and use that to initialize the other plugins like `bundles`, `status`, `decision logs`.
+OPA will fetch it's configuration from `https://example.com/control-plane-api/v1/configuration/example/discovery` and use that to initialize the other plugins like `bundles`, `status`, `decision logs`.
+The `prefix` field is optional and by default set to `bundles`.
+Hence if `prefix` is not provided, OPA will fetch it's configuration from `https://example.com/control-plane-api/v1/bundles/example/discovery`.

 Below is an example of how configuration for `decision logs` can be included inside a policy file.